UBC-CIC/antimicrobial_app_smart_fhir/README.md

 ## Stack

 * **Front-end** - ReactJS on NodeJS as the core framework.
-Utilizes the SMART on FHIR framework (FHIR version R4) for EHR launches.
+It utilizes the SMART on FHIR framework (FHIR version R4) for EHR launches.
 * **Hosting** - AWS Amplify.
 * **Backend** - In the backend, we are using AWS Comprehend Medical to aid in patient data classification and filtering.